lalicodes/RetailEdge/README.md

 Lali Krishnan
 Bachelor of Science, Computer Science
 I built this project to simulate the systems used by retail analysts, merchandisers, and IT engineers in national retail chains.

-❤️ Like This Project?
-Give it a ⭐ on GitHub!